bkaplowitz/wm-marl/README.md

 - generic info/event counters, including coin-related and `coin_consumed` keys
   if the Melting Pot wrapper exposes them.

-Pass criteria:

-- all runs complete;
-- checkpoints reload and evaluate in a fresh subprocess;
-- trained policy beats random in at least two thirds of runs;
-- trained policy beats the initial untrained policy in at least two thirds of runs;
-- aggregate trained mean return beats both random and initial policy by at least `0.2` per agent;
-- late training-window mean beats early training-window mean;
-- the negative control does not beat its own initial untrained policy by the same improvement threshold.

 ## Tests

 ```bash
 uv run pytest
 ```

-The test suite covers adapter shape/reset behavior, GAE values, PPO parameter updates, synthetic surrogate improvement, checkpoint equality, fixed-policy evaluation, and a real Melting Pot observation forward pass when the runtime is available.